medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 kubectl --namespace text-responder get service
 ```

 * Curl should get the default 404 response.
-The HTTPS request should fail with `308 Permanent Redirect` because the local issuer certificate can't be found.
+The HTTPS request should fail because the local issuer certificate can't be found.

 ```bash
 curl http://$TEXT_RESPONDER_HOST